sjtu-marl/malib/docs/source/intro.rst

 Introduction
 ============

-MALib is a parallel framework of population-based learning nested with (multi-agent) reinforcement learning (RL) methods, such as Policy Space Response Oracle, Self-Play, and Neural Fictitious Self-Play.
-MALib provides higher-level abstractions of MARL training paradigms, which enables efficient code reuse and flexible deployments on different distributed computing paradigms.
+MALib is a parallel framework for population-based learning methods including Policy Space Response Oracle, Self-Play, Neural Fictitious Self-Play, etc. which are nested with (multi-agent) reinforcement learning algorithms.
+MALib provides higher-level abstractions of MARL training paradigms, enabling efficient code reuse and flexible deployments on distributed strategies.
 The design of MALib also strives to promote the research of other multi-agent learning research, including multi-agent imitation learning and model-based RL.

 .. figure:: ../imgs/Architecture.png
     :align: center